devanshuDesai/Triton-Tinder-Bot/README.md

 Please report any bugs/fixes/improvements that you find.
 I am listening and eager to make this library as functional and easy-to-use as possible.

+This bot is not affiliated or endorsed by The Reagents of University of California in any way.